 Close your sprinkler system backflow valve and go back to the air compressor.
 Open the air compressor valve slowly and monitor the gauge to ensure it doesn’t exceed 80 PSI.
 Now you can open the additional zones and work slowly out.
 Blow them out until no water is running out of the sprinklers but air.

 When should you drain your sprinkler system?

 The best time is when the temperatures start to fall.
 It would be best if you did it before the first hard freeze.
-The best timing is when the outdoor temperatures go below 0 degrees Fahrenheit.
+The best timing is when the outdoor temperatures go below 32 degrees Fahrenheit (0 degree celsius).